usnistgov/simprocesd/_sources/code_introduction.md.txt

     B1 = Buffer(upstream = [S1], capacity = 5)
 ```
 - In this setup, parts from `S1` can go to either `M1` or `B1`.
-- As parts become available in any device they will be passed to one of their downstreams prioritizing
+- As devices output parts, those parts will be passed to one of the downstream devices prioritizing
-downstreams that has been waiting for a part the longest.
+devices that have been waiting for input parts the longest.
+	- To change the priority of a device override the function `<Device_instance>.get_sorted_downstream_list` and to change the default behavior for the whole system override the static funcion `Device.downstream_priority_sorter`.

-## Simple Example
+## Basic Example

 ```
     system = System()